wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 ## Landing Zones

-<a target="_blank" href="https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone">Microsoft calls "Landing Zones"</a> the output of a multisubscription Azure environment that accounts for scale, security, governance, networking, and identity.
-Azure Landing Zones enable application migrationa and greenfield development at enterprise-scale in Azure.
+<a target="_blank" href="https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone">Microsoft calls "Landing Zones"</a> the output of a multi-subscription Azure environment that accounts for scale, security, governance, networking, and identity.
+Azure Landing Zones enable application migration and greenfield development at enterprise scale in Azure.
 These zones consider all platform resources required to support the customer's application portfolio and don't differentiate between infrastructure as a service or platform as a service.

 ## Cloud "as a Service" (*aaS) models